docker-archive/classicswarm/docs/configure-tls.md

 The commands below show how to create keys for all of your nodes.
 You perform this procedure in a working directory located on your CA server.

-1. Logon to the terminal of your CA server and elevate to root.
+1. Log on to the terminal of your CA server and elevate to root.

         $ sudo su

-2. Create a private key `swarm-priv-key.pem` for your Swarm Manager
+2. Create a private key `swarm-priv-key.pem` for your Swarm Manager.

         # openssl genrsa -out swarm-priv-key.pem 2048
         Generating RSA private key, 2048 bit long modulus